ryanlester91/Bamazon/README.md

 * Remove Existing Product: If you are pulling or discontinuing a product, all you will need to do is type in the ID number of the item.
 Upon pressing Enter, the table will update to erase that product and its data.

+* Restocking a Product:  (under construction)  When you are running low on a product, access the restock request and input the ID number of that particular item and input how much you want to add to the existing stock.
+The restock function will then add current and new arrival together in your table.

+* View Inventory: Firing up the manager portal node will automatically display the full table.
+Upon completion of a manager task, the table will reappear with the updates.

 It is our pleasure to serve the customer!